“Which of these three, in your opinion,

 Email this pageFacebookTwitter | Print Friendly

-Twenty-seventh Week in Ordinary Time
+Twenty-Seventh Week in Ordinary Time

 On the Twenty-seventh Sunday of Ordinary Time the readings speak of marriage and partnership.
 In the Book of Genesis, Adam does not find a suitable partner until the Lord creates woman.
 Psalm 128 praises the Lord who blesses home and family.
 In Mark's Gospel the Pharisees test Jesus asking if it is lawful for a husband to divorce his wife.
 The question is meant to be a trap for Jesus but he repeats the scripture in Genesis.
 The gospel ends with Jesus urging us to be like children were in that society - unimportant and with no status.
 “The kingdom of God belongs to such as these.”
 Then he embraced and blessed the children.

-The powerful story of the rich young man will be repeated in the gospel in the Twenty-eighth Sunday of Ordinary Time.
+The powerful story of the rich young man will be repeated in the gospel centerpiece in the Twenty-eighth Sunday of Ordinary Time.
 He asks Jesus what he can do to inherit eternal life and already keeps the commandments.
 Jesus offers him the challenge of the gospel: “Go, sell what you have, and give to the poor ... then come, follow me.”
 Mark's gospel tells us that the young man “went away sad, for he had many possessions.”
 When Jesus tells his followers how hard it will be for a rich person to be saved they are astonished - and worried.
 They wondered how they could ever be saved.
 “All things are possible for God,” was Jesus' response.

 Daily Prayer This Week